openfaas/openfaas.github.io/_posts/2019-10-08-lambda-to-openfaas.md

 ## Prerequisites

-- An existing AWS Lambda functions (optional)
+- An existing AWS Lambda function
   - For the tutorial, we'll be using the Lambda function in this [Github repository](https://github.com/burtonr/lambda-openfaas-blog)
 - OpenFaaS
   - Check the documentation for [how to deploy to Kubernetes](https://docs.openfaas.com/deployment/kubernetes/)